High On Life 2 vs The Outer Worlds 2

 - You finished High on Life 1 and want more Squanch-style absurdism.

-- You enjoy Borderlands-style FPS comedy and tolerate uneven gunplay.
+- You enjoy Borderlands-style FPS comedy and can tolerate uneven gunplay.

 - You're curious about a 12-hour shooter with skateboarding traversal.